TheMonk2121/ai-dev-tasks/PRD-B-1004-Simplify-Overengineered-Quality-Gates.md

 - Can be done incrementally

 **What's the timeline?**
-- 6 hours total effort
+- 6 hours total effor
 - Can be completed in one session